What is eCalrossy?

 After Year 9

-- A student who enrols in Calrossy’s distance education program will only be able to continue this mode of learning until the end of Year 9
+- A student who enrolls in Calrossy’s distance education program will only be able to continue this mode of learning until the end of Year 9.
+However we offer a supported pathway becoming an internal student in Year 10.

 - In Year 10 he/she is encouraged to become an internal student at Calrossy for the senior years of secondary